mertunsall/minesweeper/README.md

-# minesweeper
+# MineSweeper
-A Minesweeper Game
+A Minesweeper Game in Python